Playoff format: In major sports leagues

-Although the Indian Super League follows the UEFA champions league style of two legs in their semi finals.
+Although the Indian Super League follows the UEFA Champions League style of two legs in their semi finals.

-The WNBA, since 2022, does their playoffs this way: the top eight clubs, no matter the conference, qualify.
-The quarterfinals are best-of-three and in a 2–1 format; thereafter, all rounds are best-of-five in a 2–2–1 format.

 Example

-The 2007 AFC Asian Cup knockout stage:
+The UEFA Euro 1996 knockout stage:

 Stepladder

-The "stepladder", named because the bracket resembles a step ladder, is a variation of the single-elimination tournament; instead of, in a 16-team tournament, the No. 1 seed facing the No. 16 seed in the first round, the bracket is constructed to give the higher seeded teams byes, where the No. 1 seed has bye up to the third round, playing the winner of game between the No. 8 seed and the No. 9-versus-No. 16 winner.
+The "stepladder", named because the bracket resembles a step ladder, is a variation of the single-elimination tournament; instead of the No. 1 seed facing the No. 16 seed in the first round, the bracket is constructed to give the higher seeded teams byes, where the No. 1 seed has bye up to the third (or fourth) round, playing the winner of game between the No. 8 seed and the No. 9-versus-No. 16 winner.
 This setup is seldom used in a best-of-x series, as it may yield long waits for the teams winning the bye, while the teams that played in the earlier rounds would be spent when they reach the later rounds.

 In sports leagues

 The Big East men's basketball tournament used this format in a 16-team, five-round format.
 The PBA Tour uses a four-player, three-round format (sometimes a five-player, four-round format).
 College leagues in the Philippines use this format (four teams, three rounds) only if there is an undefeated team, and if there are seven teams or more participating.
 Otherwise for tournaments of seven or more teams where no team won all games, it uses a single-elimination two-round, four teams format.

 While Nippon Professional Baseball's Climax Series has been called a "stepladder" playoff with only three participating teams (in two rounds), it functions mostly as a single-elimination tournament with three teams, and is structurally the same as a six-team, three-round playoff.
 The KBO League's Korean Series, on the other hand, is considered a stepladder system: the teams that finish fourth and fifth place play a best-of-three series (the fourth-place team automatically given a 1–0 series lead), meaning that the fourth-place team need to win only one game to advance while the fifth place have to win two.
 The winner of that round faces the team that finished in third place.
 The winner then plays the second-place team in a best-of-five series, whose winner in turn plays the first-place team in a best-of-seven series for the title.

 The WNBA, from 2019 to 2021, used to have their playoffs done this way: the No. 5 seed plays No. 8, and No. 6 plays No. 7 in the first round.
 The top two seeds got double byes, and the next two seeds first-round byes.
 The first two rounds are single-elimination; all others are best-of-five.